WebFiori/docs/introduction.md

 // https://example.com/
 ```

+For more information about routing, [check here](learn/routing).

 ### Sessions Management

 Sessions are used to keep client state when moving between different web pages.
-The frameworks provides the developer with a session manager which does not depend on the implementation of session manager of PHP.
+The frameworks provides the developer with a sessions manager which does not depend on the implementation of PHP's session manager.
 For this reason, some of the limitations which exist in PHP's session management system are no longer a problem.
 For example, it is possible to have more than one session at same time and each session will have its own state.

 ``` php
 // Start new session